flinguenheld/chew_keymap/readme.md

 # CHEW KEYMAP

+This keymap is inspired by [Ergo-L](https://ergol.org/) which is a French layout.
-French layout based on the US international extended keymap.
+Nonetheless it uses the US international extended keymap for French keys.

 It uses the _best_ qmk features :

 - combos ♥